HangYingLee/PetStore-OOP-Java/README.md

     ---> ArrayList<Pet>

-   		 Declares an ArrayList that stores Pet objects only
+   		 Declares an ArrayList that stores Pet objects only.

     ---> new ArrayList<Pet>()

-   		 Creates a new empty ArrayList that will hold Pet objects
+   		 Creates a new empty ArrayList that will hold Pet objects.

 10. Pet aPet = new Pet();   **VS**   aPet = new Rabbit();   **VS**   pets.add(aPet);